WSE Teaching Policies and Guidelines

 The following statement was provided by the Homewood Council on Inclusive Excellence and is incorporated into all WSE course syllabi.

-Johns Hopkins University is committed to creating a classroom environment that values the diversity of experiences and perspectives that all students bring.
-Everyone here has the right to be treated with dignity and respect.
+Johns Hopkins University is committed to creating a classroom environment that values the diversity of experiences and perspectives that each student brings.
+Everyone deserves to be treated with dignity and respect.
 Fostering an inclusive climate is important because research and experience show that students who interact with peers who are different from themselves learn new things and experience tangible educational outcomes.
-Please participate in creating a welcoming and vibrant classroom climate.
+We invite you to help create a welcoming, vibrant and intellectually engaging classroom climate.
 Note that you should expect to be challenged intellectually by the instructor, the TAs, and your peers, and at times this may feel uncomfortable.
-Indeed, it can be helpful to be pushed sometimes in order to learn and grow.
-But at no time in this learning process should someone be singled out or treated unequally on the basis of any seen or unseen part of their identity.
+Indeed, growth often requires being pushed beyond your comfort zone.
+However, at no time in this learning process should someone be singled out or treated unequally based on any aspect of their identity (visible or invisible).

 In handling reports, people will protect your privacy as much as possible, but faculty and staff are required to officially report information for some cases (e.g., sexual harassment).